-It is now well established that ACDMPV is a genetic disease, which means that ACDMPV occurs due to abnormalities in the DNA.
+It is now well established that ACDMPV is a genetic disease, which means it occurs due to abnormalities in the genetic material in cells, the DNA.
 However, this does not mean that ACDMPV is familial (i.e. hereditary or inherited) in most cases.
 In the vast majority of cases, the genetic abnormalities found in the ACDMPV affected child are not present in either of their parents and thus the risk of other children being affected by ACDMPV is usually low, subject to certain caveats further described below.

 There are two broad types of genetic abnormalities that have been found to cause ACDMPV:

 (1) a mutation of the FOXF1 gene on chromosome 16; or

 (2) other abnormalities such as the deletion of DNA (genomic deletions) involving FOXF1 or in the areas of chromosome 16 that regulate how FOXF1 works.

 When undertaking the genetic testing process, the following steps are typically followed:

 Step 1: Mutation testing via FOXF1 gene sequencing.
 If a FOXF1 mutation is found in the ACDMPV affected child, then blood samples from the child’s parents are tested and (i) if a familial link is found (i.e. a parent has a FOXF1 mutation), then the risk of recurrence is high, and (ii) if no familial link is found, then it is considered apparent de novo and the risk of recurrence is lower around 1-2% (due to gonadal and somatic mosaicism or an unknown gene, see further details below).

 If no mutation is found via FOXF1 gene sequencing, then step 2 is followed below.